gamereward/Examples/README.md

-# Examples show How to use GameReward O-API to develop a Mines Casino game.
+# Examples show how to use GameReward O-API to develop a client-server game.